matatk/matatk.github.io/_drafts/test-driven-development-as-if-you-meant-it-reviewed-part-4.md

  		bottom_row = set([6, 7, 8])
 ```

 What about when the need for a class comes up that does something different to an existing class, so can’t simply be extracted from it?
-In commit ***FIXME*** we stopped because we saw no immediate way to introduce further classes that we believed were required, the reason being that we could not think a TDDAIYMI-compliant means to introduce the communication between classes.
+On [branch "attempt_002"](https://github.com/matatk/NoughtsAndCrosses/blob/attempt_002/nac.py) we stopped because we saw no immediate way to introduce further classes that we believed were required, the reason being that we could not think a TDDAIYMI-compliant means to introduce the communication between classes.
 When we know we want to adopt an MVC design, how do we use TDDAIYMI to help us wire up the Model and View, via the Controller?
 They have to be able to communicate.

 Fortunately the answer to this one is straightforward, too.
 Imagine that we have already separately developed the View and Model, and wish to write the Controller (this seems like a sufficiently bottom-up way of doing things, which we feel fits TDDAIYMI).
 In this case, we can write the tests for the wiring between the Model and View, making them pass within the test methods, as stipulated by the rules.
 It is fine for us to use the existing Model and View objects in the test methods, as they are already part of the established, tested, codebase.
 We will then start to be able to extract methods (as per rule 4.1).